-Clean Water for Your Tap
+Clean Water for Our Customers

 This brochure provides a snapshot of last year's water quality data for San Jose Water.
 Included are details about where your water comes from and how your water quality compares to State standards.
-SJW is pleased to report that your tap water met all USEPA and State primary drinking water health standards in 2017.
+SJW is pleased to report that your tap water met all USEPA and State primary drinking water health standards in 2018.
 As a member of the Partnership for Safe Water, SJW remains focused on water quality and environmental stewardship to ensure continued delivery of safe and high quality water to our customers.
+Since joining the Partnership for Safe Water, SJW has exceeded industry benchmarks in reducing main breaks per 100 miles of main and increased distribution system residual disinfectant levels.
+These Partnership-related improvements have contributed to increased water service reliability, more efficient main replacement, and enhanced public health protection.